auth0/docs/articles/appliance/infrastructure/security.md

 The SSL Certificate:

 * must be created by a public certificate authority.
-They cannot be self-signed.
+They cannot be self-signed;
 * may be a wildcard *or* a multi-domain (SAN) certificate;
 * must contain all required DNS/domain names, including those for the:
     * Management Dashboard;